jmd-dk/concept/concept/docs/troubleshooting.rst

       srun --mpi=list

+   directly on the front-end.
 You may wish to try your luck on all supported MPI implementations.
 If you find one that works, do remember to test if it also works with the added ``--cpu_bind=none`` option, as this is preferred.

    If you are still unable to run remotely, you can try using ``mpiexec`` or ``mpirun`` for the MPI executor, as one would do when using TORQUE/PBS.